 Another use for nasal dilators is for stenosis of the nose, which is another type of valve collapse

 .
-Nasal stenosis is typically a side effect or result from previous nasal surgery.
+Nasal stenosis is typically a side effect or results from previous nasal surgery.
 Altering the shape of the nose, or even making internal alterations can sometimes result in webs or bridges of scar tissues connecting internally.
 When this occurs, the scar tissues build up and connect between the nasal septum and the sidewalls of the nose.
 This creates a blockage in the nostril and prohibits the flow of oxygen.
 The use of nasal dilators for nasal stenosis may or may not be effective, depending on the severity of the connected scar tissues.
-You should consult your doctor to see if nose cones are a good use for your stenosis.
-Alternatively, surgery can be performed to treat nasal valve stenosis, however it is quite complex and is considered a difficult procedure.
+You should consult your doctor to see if nose cones are a good use of your stenosis.
+Alternatively, surgery can be performed to treat nasal valve stenosis, however, it is quite complex and is considered a difficult procedure.

 Which type of snorer do they help?

 Nasal dilators are often used by those who have a deviated septum.
 A deviated septum is when the wall between your nasal passageways is too far to one side, making one passageway significantly larger than the other.
 The smaller of the two passageways then does not allow airflow to effectively be inspired and can lead to difficulty breathing.
 The nose cones open up the smaller passageway and the person can experience relief and breath freely through that nostril once again.

 Which Nasal Cones do not Work

-It’s difficult to point out exactly which styles of nose cones are more effective than others, however in my experience, the ribbed rubber cones just don’t do the trick.
-In most designs, the “baskets” have numerous slots to allow for airflow, whereas the rubber cones only have one way in and out for oxygen.
+It’s difficult to point out exactly which styles of nose cones are more effective than others, however, in my experience, the ribbed rubber cones just don’t do the trick.
+In most designs, the “baskets” have numerous slots to allow for airflow, whereas the rubber cones only have one way in and out of oxygen.
 They also feel more like a nose plug when inserted into the nostril, and do not have an attached bar that prevents the cones from going in too far.
 I would say that style is the least effective.